Singapore to block access to news outlet MalaysiaNow over failure to comply with POFMA order

 However, MalaysiaNow said in an article on Saturday that it would not comply with Singapore's instructions to carry the correction notices as it “does not take instructions from any government”.

-"We do not take instructions from our own government; what makes them think we would take instructions from them?" said MalaysiaNow editor Abdar Rahman Koya.
+"We do not take instructions from our own government; what makes them think we would take instructions from them?" wrote MalaysiaNow editor Abdar Rahman Koya.

 A correction direction does not require the recipient to adopt the government’s position or to remove the original post.
 Instead, it requires the government’s position to be carried alongside the original post.